aajanki/finnish-pos-accuracy/README.md

 * clang (or other C++ compiler)
 * Dependencies needed to compile [FinnPos](https://github.com/mpsilfve/FinnPos) and [cg3](https://github.com/GrammarSoft/cg3)

-Setup git submodules, create a Python virtual environment and download test data and models by running the following commands:
+Setup git submodules, create a Python 3.9 (must be 3.9 because the Turku parser is incompatible with more recent Python versions) virtual environment and download test data and models by running the following commands:
 ```
 git submodule init
 git submodule update